SunberryBlossom/LordsOfArda/README.md

 3. Run `dotnet new sln -n LordsOfArda`
 4. Run `dotnet sln LordsOfArda.sln add LordsOfArda.csproj`
 5. Open Visual Studio and select the solution file you just created

-Note: Please do not push your solution file to the project!